iGEM-HUST-China/HUST-China-2025/wiki/hardware.md

 {% include figure.html image="https://static.igem.wiki/teams/5569/hardware/h12.webp" caption="Figure 3.3.3 Schematic Diagram of Third-Generation Model" %}
-{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/h39.webp" caption="Figure 3.3.4 Third-Generation Circuit Wiring Diagram" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/hardware/h39.webp" caption="Figure 1.3 Flowchart for Laboratory Shaker Culture and Miniature Fermentation Methods" %}

 In the third-generation design, we introduced an automated control system.
 A DC motor-driven stirring rod was added to the top of the upper tank, along with two small openings for pH and temperature sensors to enable real-time monitoring of fermentation conditions.